wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Perform the <a target="_blank" href="https://microsoftlearning.github.io/dp-420-cosmos-db-dev/">hands-on labs detailed here</a>, which references <a target="_blank" href="https://github.com/MicrosoftLearning/dp-420-cosmos-db-dev">these files</a>.

-> Setup:
+> 1 - Get started with Azure Cosmos DB for NoSQL
 * Create lab resource group
 * Setup lab environment
 * Enable resource providers
-> 1 - Get started with Azure Cosmos DB for NoSQL
-   * Create an Azure Cosmos DB for NoSQL account<br />
+* Create an Azure Cosmos DB for NoSQL account
 > 2 - Plan and implement Azure Cosmos DB for NoSQL:
 * Configure throughput for Azure Cosmos DB For NoSQL with the Azure portal
 * Migrate existing data using Azure Data Factory
 > 3 - Connect to Azure Cosmos DB for NoSQL with the SDK:
    * Connect to Azure Cosmos DB for NoSQL with the SDK
    * Configure the Azure Cosmos DB for NoSQL SDK for offline development